After Tablighis, how Rohingya Muslims are now posing a challenge in the COVID-19 fight

 There were Rohingyas from Delhi's Shram Vihar and Shaheen Bagh too who had taken part in the activities of the Tablighi.
 The worry is that they have not returned to their camps as yet.
 They must be hiding in some states and it is now for the government to undertake a drive to track them, the officer cited above said.

-Further the Home Ministry also pointed out that there are Rohingya Muslims living in Derabassi, Punjab and Jammu.
+Further, the Home Ministry also pointed out that there are Rohingya Muslims living in Derabassi, Punjab and Jammu.
 These persons arrived at these places after attending the Tablighi congregation.
 These persons need to be tracked and screened for COVID-19.
 This should be done on priority, the MHA has also said.
 In Jammu, 8 Rohingyas were put under quarantine after they attended the Nizamuddin event.

 ED files money laundering case against Tablighi Jamaat chief